seinecle/mk99/src/main/asciidoc/subdir/localisation_temp_common.md

 -> representations with a supposedly universal and transparent coordinate system blinds us to this fact.

 //ST: !
-This argument is made by Frederic Martel in his book "Smart": Internet does not flatten everything into one big model.
+This argument is made by Frederic Martel (((Martel, Frederic))) in his book "Smart": Internet does not flatten everything into one big model.
 There are several Internets with their geography, politics and sociology.

 //ST: !
 https://www.amazon.com/s/ref=nb_sb_noss?url=search-alias%3Daps&field-keywords=smart+frederic+martel&rh=i%3Aaps%2Ck%3Asmart+frederic+martel[image:smart.jpg[align="center", title="Smart by Frederic Martel"]]